 Benefits of Go-Ghrit/Cow’s ghee

 Go Ghrita increases vision and production of semen.
 It pacifies the tridosha.
-It improves retention power/memory and gives glowing skin.
-It is cooling, tasty, heavy, unctuous, tonic, appetizer, good for digestion, eyes, and intelligence.
+It improves retention power/memory and gives a glowing skin.
+It is a cooling, tasty, heavy, unctuous, Tonic, appetizer, good for digestion, eyes, and intelligence.

-- It is good for brain, eyes and skin.
+- It is good for the brain, eyes and skin.

 - It is full of essential nutrients and fatty acids.

-- It is antibacterial, anti-fungal, antiviral anti-ageing and anti-oxidant.
+- It is antibacterial, anti-fungal, antiviral anti-aging and anti-oxidant.

-- It detoxifies body and is good for skin.
+- It detoxifies the body and is good for the skin.